muhammadfriendsplay-code/animegif-/README.md

 /slap - slap someone

-/hangman - play a hangman game - works in dms only - random words only
+/hangman - Play a Hangman game - Random words (better as chosen word may be easily cheated to get)!

-/hangmanguild - play hangman in a server!
+/hangmanguild - Play Hangman in a Server!
 You may also choose your word!

 /jokes - get a joke form teh bot